LoopZ/V8Power/README.txt

     /U template Calculate and output unique file/dir name based on template to STDOUT.
 The drive and path must exist.
                 Example: "vfdutil /u C:\TEMP\TEST????.$$$"
+    /S filespec Search the PATH for a given filespec and output all matching files to STDOUT.
+The current directory is not searched.
+If any filespec is not found, exits with an errorlevel 1.
+    /T filespec Just like /S except only errorlevel 0 or 1 is returned.

     tba         (Still under development, more to be announced)